 There are two main types of eating disorder support groups, which are as follows:

-- Professionally operated support groups: These types of groups are facilitated by professionals who control and oversee discussion and/or provide other managerial services.
+- Professionally Operated Support Groups: These types of groups are facilitated by professionals who control and oversee discussion and/or provide other managerial services.
 These types of groups may be operated through institutional settings, such as hospitals or eating disorder treatment centers.
 Professionals who may facilitate group discussions may include social works, psychologists, or licensed therapists.
 These types of support groups may function for a certain time period, and a fee for attendance may also be included.

-Who Should Attend An Eating Disorder Support Group
+Who Should Attend A Support Group

-Support groups exist for a reason: because people need them.
+Support groups for eating disorders exist for a reason: because people need them.
 When anorexia, bulimia, compulsive overeating or binge eating disorder are part of the equation, this need is not confined to any one person.
 This is because eating disorders are so difficult and so challenging.

 Who can possibly understand what these two people are going through?
 The answer is…others who are experiencing the same thing.

 Whether a parent, a sibling, a friend or the person with the disorder, it is incredibly helpful to be surrounded by people who not only understand but can provide comfort.